What is Pinguino?

 - Pinguino is an Open Hardware board, compatible both with 8-bit (PIC18F with built-in USB module only) and 32-bit (PIC32MX) ©Microchip Microcontrollers.

-- Pinguino uses free and open source compilers (SDCC and gcc-mips-elf, a targeted version of gcc for PIC32 microcontrollers) available for GNU/Linux, Windows and Mac OS X.
+- Pinguino uses free and open source compilers (SDCC (opens new window), small device C compiler; and gcc-mips-elf (opens new window), a targeted version of gcc for PIC32 microcontrollers) available for GNU/Linux, Windows and Mac OS X.

 - Pinguino is a firmware/bootloader that control the Pinguino Board.

-- Pinguino is almost 100% compatible with Arduino Language and Libraries.
+- Pinguino is 90% compatible with Arduino Language and Libraries.

 # Pinguino IDE